- As low as $332/Night

 ✹ Great walkable location; five blocks from eateries and shopping on King Street; less than 20mins drive from the airport and to beaches.

-This elegant studio features one calming bedroom, where a plush king-sized bed and cozy furnishings offer a ideal getaway.
+This extravagant studio features one peaceful bedroom, where a plush king-sized bed and cozy furnishings offer a ideal getaway.
 Savor your morning coffee at the intimate dining table or relax with your favorite show on the mounted flat-screen intelligent TV.
-The bathroom features a single vanity and a walk-in shower, providing a touch of luxury for a invigorating start or end to your day.
+The bathroom features a single vanity and a walk-in shower, providing a touch of luxury for a exhilarating start or end to your day.

 ✔ Essential toiletries supplied (including shampoo, conditioner, body wash)